ISUgenomics/isu-commandline-intro-2025/docs/schedule.md

 - Launching interactive sessions.
 - Connecting to VSCode from Open OnDemand.
 - Using VSCode for editing and running shell commands.
+- Man and help functions, file/folder naming conventions.
+- Encourage use of LLM's, Google, etc.

 ### 1:30 - 2:00 PM — Navigating the File System

 - `pwd`, `ls`, `cd`.